Portrait photo Ilona Grabmaier

 Short Biography

-Ilona Grabmaier studied Social and Cultural Anthropology at the University of Vienna.
-She worked as a lecturer and a research assistant at the Institute for Social and Cultural Anthropology.
-Since March 2016 she is a research fellow at the doctoral program “Austrian Galicia and its Multicultural Heritage“.
-Her current research interests include questions concerning social (in)equality and security at the intersection of politics, gender relations, care practices and post-socialist transformation.
+Ilona Grabmaier is a lecturer at the Department of Social and Cultural Anthropology and also works as a researcher and project manager at an NGO in Vienna.
+In August 2023, she graduated with a dissertation on the topic "Stayed at home.
+(Re)Configurations of Care in Rural Ukraine" at the University of Vienna.
+Previously, she worked as a lecturer and research assistant at the Department of Social and Cultural Anthropology and as a research fellow and doctoral candidate in an interdisciplinary doctoral program.
+Her current research interests focus on questions concerning the (re)production of social (in)equality and security at the intersection of politics, gender relations, care practices, morality and post-socialist transformation.

 Dissertation Project